 Rebecca is fascinated in showing how religion influences individuals, culture and attitudes in 21st Century UK and exploring the place of RE in school curriculums.
 In collaboration with a partner secondary school, Rebecca has set up an area Hub teachers for teachers to network, share good practice and received CPD.
+Rebecca is currently writing about the importance on pedagogical strategies and reflecting on her own pedagogical approaches to RE.
 She is also involved in Holocaust Education and is particularly interested in research in this area.

 Rebecca is an active member of the National Association for Teachers of Religious Education (NATRE).